vanilla/docs/content/developer/tools/building-frontend.md

 ---

 Vanilla's frontend scripts use a single global build process.
 This is used for all internal javscript, both in core and addons.
-This build process is __not__ suitable for 3rd party addons, as it relies on having commit access to the [vanilla/vanilla](http://github.com/vanilla/vanilla) repository.

 ## What does it do?